5 Practical Tips To Develop An Innovation Culture

 3. Encourage Side Projects

-Did you know that the hugely popular free images site Unsplash was developed as a side project by Crew?
-And that Crew was almost running out of money when Unsplash took off?
-This is such a great example of innovation and tenacity that I love to include wherever I can.
+Did you know that the hugely popular free images site Unsplash was developed as a side project?
+The team was almost running out of money when Unsplash took off?
+This is a great example of innovation and tenacity that I love to include wherever possible.

 When people utilize their creativity, great things happen.
 Gmail and Youtube are Google’s side projects and changed the course for humanity (at least for millennials).
 There are multiple reasons why side projects are beneficial to everyone.

 For employees, they get the chance to work at something that they love.
-People will start to be more engaged, creative and actually look forward to coming to work.
+People will start to be more engaged, creative and look forward to coming to work.
 The increased autonomy gives employees a feeling of empowerment and more confidence in their abilities.